kaby76/AntlrVSIX/README.md

 # Verify Prerequisites

 Please verify that you have these variables set up as expected.
-Try *"$JAVA_HOME/bin/java.exe" -jar "$Antlr4ToolPath"* from a Git Bash or
+Try *"$JAVA_EXEC" -jar "$Antlr4ToolPath"* from a Git Bash or
-*"%JAVA_HOME%\bin\java.exe" -jar "%Antlr4ToolPath%"*
+*"%JAVA_EXEC%" -jar "%Antlr4ToolPath%"*
 from a Cmd.exe.
 That should execute the Antlr tool and print out the options expected for the command.
-If it doesn't work, adjust JAVA_HOME and Antlr4ToolPath.
-JAVA_HOME should be the full path of the JDK; Antlr4ToolPath should be the full path of the Antlr tool jar file.
+If it doesn't work, adjust JAVA_EXEC and Antlr4ToolPath.
+JAVA_EXEC should be the full path of the Java executable; Antlr4ToolPath should be the full path of the Antlr tool jar file.
 If you look at the generated .csproj file for the Antlr Console program generated, you should see what it defaults if they aren't set.